fourTheorem/slic-starter/cicd/README.md

 ```
 --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess
 ```
-(Good to implement permissions boundaries in the execution role by bootstrapping with a custom template https://github.com/aws-samples/aws-bootstrap-kit-examples/blob/ba28a97d289128281bc9483bcba12c1793f2c27a/source/1-SDLC-organization/lib/cdk-bootstrap-template.yml#L395)
+(It is good to implement permissions boundaries in the execution role by bootstrapping with a custom template https://github.com/aws-samples/aws-bootstrap-kit-examples/blob/ba28a97d289128281bc9483bcba12c1793f2c27a/source/1-SDLC-organization/lib/cdk-bootstrap-template.yml#L395)

 #### Bootstrap the _target_ accounts